hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql_flexible_server.html.markdown

 * `name` - (Required) The name which should be used for this Backup Policy PostgreSQL Flexible Server.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Backup Policy PostgreSQL Flexible Server should exist.
-Changing this forces a new resource to be created.

-* `vault_name` - (Required) The name of the Backup Vault where the Backup Policy PostgreSQL Flexible Server should exist.
+* `vault_id` - (Required) The ID of the Backup Vault where the Backup Policy PostgreSQL Flexible Server should exist.
 Changing this forces a new resource to be created.

 * `backup_repeating_time_intervals` - (Required) Specifies a list of repeating time interval.
 It supports weekly back.
 It should follow `ISO 8601` repeating time interval.
 Changing this forces a new resource to be created.